777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

 So we must identify the highest one, then double it, and make sure we sample at that rate or faster.
-The minimum frequency is known as the Nyquist Rate, and it's an extremely important piece of theory that shows up in more fields than just DSP and SDR.
+The minimum frequency is known as the Nyquist Rate, and it's an extremely important piece of theory within DSP and SDR, that serves as a bridge between continuous and discrete signals.

 .. image:: ../_static/nyquist_rate.png
    :scale: 70%